AkshayPatwardhan/BBB-UART/README.md

 # About

-I initially created and uploaded this library on github for my own backup and as a reference to my co-workers.
+I initially created and uploaded this library on github for my own backup and as a reference for my co-workers.
 Lately, to my surprise, this library has been getting a lot of traction.
 So I've decided to add GNU GPLv3 so anyone can officially use this in their own projects, public or commercial.

 This is a motivator for me, and I might just go ahead and start creating a one-stop-shop libraries for other BBB peripherals as well.
 Let me know if any of you specifically want me to develop something in my free time.